Mu240/Callingagent/README.markdown

    source venv/bin/activate
    ```

-   Once activated, your terminal prompt should change to indicate the virtual environment is active (e.g 永 e.g., `(venv) $`.
+   Once activated, your terminal prompt should change to indicate the virtual environment is active (e.g `(venv) $`.

 ### Step 3: Install Dependencies